New York City

 .

-Black and white photograph showing Malcolm X addressing a crowd.
+Black and white photograph showing Malcolm X addressing a large crowd.
 Click to enlarge.

 .

-Black and white image showing a USA Postage Stamp, issued 1999, in honour of Malcolm X … who is seen in pensive mood.
+Black and white image showing the USA Postage Stamp, issued 1999, in honour of Malcolm X … who is seen in pensive mood.
 Click to enlarge.

 .